Biomechanics: Plant biomechanics

 The application of biomechanical principles to plants, plant organs and cells has developed into the subfield of plant biomechanics.
 Application of biomechanics for plants ranges from studying the resilience of crops to environmental stress to development and morphogenesis at cell and tissue scale, overlapping with mechanobiology.

 Sports biomechanics

 In sports biomechanics, the laws of mechanics are applied to human movement in order to gain a greater understanding of athletic performance and to reduce sport injuries as well.
 It focuses on the application of the scientific principles of mechanical physics to understand movements of action of human bodies and sports implements such as cricket bat, hockey stick and javelin etc. Elements of mechanical engineering (e.g., strain gauges), electrical engineering (e.g., digital filtering), computer science (e.g., numerical methods), gait analysis (e.g., force platforms), and clinical neurophysiology (e.g., surface EMG) are common methods used in sports biomechanics.

 Biomechanics in sports can be stated as the body's muscular, joint, and skeletal actions while executing a given task, skill, or technique.
 Understanding biomechanics relating to sports skills has the greatest implications on sports performance, rehabilitation and injury prevention, and sports mastery.
-As noted by Doctor Michael Yessis, one could say that best athlete is the one that executes his or her skill the best.